Surviving Post COVID-19 with ERP

-Our robust infrastructure allows Singapore companies to easily access to advanced technology at a reasonable cost to compete globally.
+Singapore’s robust infrastructure allows companies to access to advanced technology at a reasonable cost easily and to compete globally.

-Singapore government is one of the few governments in the world who has the financial capacity to assist our companies in surviving and thriving in the post-COVID-19 era.
-They are various short-term support for Singapore companies to survive the current COVID-19 circuit breaker period.
+Singapore government is one of the few governments in the world who has the financial capacity to assist our companies.
+Our government is supporting companies to survive and thrive in the post-COVID-19 era.
+There are various short-term supports for Singapore companies to survive the current COVID-19 circuit breaker period.

-To help Singapore companies to prepare for the post-COVID-19 uptakes, the government had increased the support for Enterprise Development Grant (EDG) from 70% to 80% from 1 April 2020 to 31 December 2020.
-For firms that are most severely impacted by COVID-19, the maximum support level can be further raised to 90% on a case-by-case basis.
-This grant is often utilized by Singapore companies to subsidize the cost of their Enterprise Resource Planning (ERP) projects.
+To help Singapore companies preparing for the post-COVID-19 uptakes, the government had increased the support for Enterprise Development Grant (EDG) from 70% to 80%.
+This support will be valid from 1 April 2020 to 31 December 2020.
+For firms that are most severely impacted by COVID-19, the authority can further raise the maximum support level to 90% on a case-by-case basis.
+This grant is often utilised by Singapore companies to subsidise the cost of their Enterprise Resource Planning (ERP) projects.

 Many companies in Singapore had benefitted from the implementation of Enterprise Resource Planning solutions (ERP) in the last 30 years.

 The new normal will present various challenges to companies.
-ERP will become more important for companies who need to plan for surviving the Post COVID-19 period.
+Therefore, ERP will help companies survive the Post COVID-19 period in the following ways:

 Changes will be fast, and companies need to adjust quickly.
 These changes may present in the following forms:

 - Supplier Price Fluctuation